Alkisti1/neighborhood-map-udacity/README.md

 * `index.html` - The main html file that displays the map and is attached to all of the js scripts and stylesheets.
 * `styles.css` - CSS file that contains all of the styles for the web app.
 * `README.md` - This read me file.
-* `app.js` - Javascript file that contains the Google Maps API, Yelp API and Knockout JS code.
+* `app.js` - Javascript file that contains the Google Maps API, Foursquare API and Knockout JS code.

 ## Credits: